 Recurrent Neuroblastoma in Patients Initially Classified as Intermediate Risk

 The COG ANBL0531 (NCT00499616) study treated patients with newly diagnosed intermediate-risk neuroblastoma with chemotherapy consisting of carboplatin, etoposide, cyclophosphamide, and doxorubicin.
 Retrieval therapy was included in the protocol for patients who developed progressive nonmetastatic disease within 3 years of study enrollment.
 Up to six cycles of cyclophosphamide and topotecan could be given to patients.
-Of 27 patients who received cyclophosphamide and topotecan, 18 patients remained event free, 9 patients experienced relapse, and 2 patients died.
+Of 29 patients who received cyclophosphamide and topotecan, 18 remained event free, 9 experienced relapse, and 2 died.
 Twenty patients who experienced an inadequate initial response to eight cycles of chemotherapy were treated with cyclophosphamide and topotecan.
 Of those 20 patients, 9 patients achieved a very good partial response or better; however, 6 patients developed progressive disease or experienced relapse, and 1 patient died.
 This suggests that more aggressive therapy is needed for patients who do not achieve the defined treatment endpoint after eight cycles of chemotherapy.

 Treatment options for locoregional recurrent neuroblastoma initially classified as intermediate risk include the following: